I’m not flexible

 I have spare mats and you may want to buy a mat if you attend regularly.

-Can I try the class?
+Can I drop-in?